,On Wednesday 7th November 2018, we had the pleasure of hosting ‘Let’s Talk Digital’ event – in partnership with PPMA and South West Councils.

 - Consider who you are targeting, are you appealing to them?

-- Do you know where your audience are looking for the information they want?
+- Do you know where your audience is looking for the information they want?

 - Use your people to develop, define and broadcast your EVP